liyanant/multi_prop_pred_halide_SEs/README.md

 For model developments, Pycaret, Pytorch, and Skorch should be installed.

 The training and validation datasets used in this work were prepared with the matminer library, pymatgen, and Materials Project API.

+## Key information
-The ionic conductivity training dataset is identical to the one used by Kang et al. The mechanical properties training dataset is based off the one by Sun et al. The ESW training dataset is based off the work by Wang et al. All the mentioned datasets can be found in the ionic_conductivity/datasets, mechanical_properties/datasets, and ESW/datasets subdirectories
+The ionic conductivity training dataset is identical to the one used by Kang et al. The mechanical properties training dataset is based off the one by Sun et al. The ESW training dataset is based off the work by Wang et al. All the mentioned datasets can be found in the ionic_conductivity/datasets, mechanical_properties/datasets, and ESW/datasets subdirectories.

+The optimised models for machine learning predictions have been uploaded for ease of replication of this work.
+They can be found in the ionic_conductivity/optimised_models, mechanical_properties/optimised_models, and ESW/optimised_models subdirectories.

 ## Authors